-Hortfin is a ring-fenced loan facility directed at the deciduous fruit industry value chain.
-It aims to provide innovative and comprehensive financing and support systems in a manner that promotes job creation, transformation and sustainability.
+Hortfin is a ring-fenced loan facility aiming to assist farmers in the deciduous fruit industry value chain.
+It aims at providing innovative and comprehensive financing and support systems in a manner that promotes job creation, transformation and sustainability.

-5.4.1.
-Products financed
+5.4.1 Products financed

-- Orchard establishment.
+- Orchard establishment

-- Production finance / working capital.
+- Production finance / working capital

-- Equipment and movable assets.
+- Equipment and movable assets

-- Infrastructure.
+- Infrastructure

 - Equity investment to increase black ownership linked to expansion.

-5.4.2.
-Eligibility criteria
+5.4.2 Eligibility criteria

-- The application must relate to the deciduous fruit value chain within the pome, stone, table and wine grapes industries. - Be able to create sustainable permanent and seasonal jobs within the 3 year implementation period at an approximate cost of R300 000 per job. - Be at least 51% black owned or reach at 51% black ownership within 3 years. - Must be a "juristic person" in the form of a company, trust or cooperative. - The business must have the ability to meet the repayment obligations. - Must consent to appropriate post investment support, which includes mentoring, capacity building, reporting, implementation of financial and admin systems and regular monitoring and evaluation audits.
+• The application must relate to the deciduous fruit value chain within the pome, stone, table and wine grapes industries.

+- Be able to create sustainable permanent and seasonal jobs within the 3 year implementation period at an approximate cost of R300 000 per job. - Be at least 51% black owned or reach at 51% black ownership at the signing of the funding agreement. - Must be a "juristic person" in the form of a company, trust or cooperative. - The business must have the ability to meet the repayment obligations. - Must consent to appropriate post investment support, which includes mentoring, capacity building, reporting, implementation of financial and admin systems and regular monitoring and evaluation audits.